Vallsp/bettercap-vision/README.md

 - **docker-compose.setup.yaml**: Found in `./docker-compose.yml`, this Docker Compose file sets up the `certs` container.
 (Used by `make certs`)
 - **Makefile**: Found in `./Makefile`, this Makefile contains all commands available.
 - **dashboard.yml**: Located at `./app/grafana-provisioning/dashboards/dashboard.yml`, this configuration file specifies the dashboard provider settings for Grafana.
-- **datasources.yml**: Found in `./app/grafana-provisioning/datasources/datasources.yml`, this file configures Grafana to use the Elasticsearch containers, collecting the logs from Logstash.
+- **datasources.yml**: Found in `./app/grafana-provisioning/datasources/datasources.yml`, this file configures Grafana to use Elasticsearch, collecting the logs from Logstash.
 - **main.conf**: Found in `./app/logstash/pipeline/main.conf`, this file configures Logstash to collect log data from Bettercap REST api.

 ## Usage